Freeskates: Description of motion

-To turn left or right, the rider would part the feet of their toes outwards or inwards, creating an arc for the skates to turn.
+To turn left or right, the feet are moved outwards or inwards, creating an arc for the skates to turn.

+Stance

-Similar to skateboarding, the stance of the rider where the left foot on the forward skate and the right foot on the back skate is colloquially known as "regular.", the opposite of this stance is called "goofy" - the same as other boarded sports.
+The left foot on the forward skate and the right on the back is colloquially known as "regular", the opposite "goofy" – the same as in other boarded sports, like skateboarding.

+Wheels

-Different thickness and size of wheels can significant impact the stance and style of the motion, traditionally they range between 58mm to 72mm, classic wheels are flat while newer style wheels are curved - creating a different contact profile.
+Traditionally the diameter is 58–72 mm, and the profile is flat, while newer style wheels are curved, creating a different contact profile.

-These can significantly affect the types of tricks that can be used, such as "throwbacks" are preferred on curved wheels, while flat wheels provide more stability on the horizontal axis.
+The thickness and size of the wheels affects the stance and style of the motion, and thus the types of tricks that can be used, such that "throwbacks", a trick where you balance on one skate while the other leaves, and comes back and ends in normal riding, are preferred on curved wheels, while flat wheels provide more stability on the horizontal axis.